duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 ## From CORE to PTCORE

 The CORE metric is an evaluation suite designed to measure the capability of a language model on downstream tasks.
 For CORE, there are 22 tasks.
 These tasks are things like [ARC](https://arxiv.org/abs/1803.05457), [HellaSwag](https://arxiv.org/abs/1905.07830), and [BIG-bench](https://arxiv.org/abs/2206.04615).
-Each one is made of questions (usually multiple choice).
-We take each answer and measure the loss that the model gives to it.
+Each one is made up of questions (usually multiple choice).
+We take each answer and measure the loss that the model assigns to it.
 If the correct answer gets the lowest loss, we consider the model answered correctly.

 A trivial example: